Remember when powerpoint was the height of teaching sophistication? Sigh. Technology in the classroom was manageable in those days.

 Let’s say you’re teaching a fairly large class on Modern art.
 You project a Rothko and poll the students on what emotion they feel looking at this piece of art.
 You can then announce the most popular emotions in the class and spark a really interesting discussion with your students.

 But do students find this tool valuable?
-I talked to a current university student about her experience using a clicker for college.
+I talked to Abby Oligschlaeger, an undergraduate at Brigham Young University, about her experience using a clicker for college:

 #2 Collaborative Technology